-When a specialty board has its recognition withdrawn for cause, the date of withdrawal will be determined by the CPME, but will not exceed five (5) years, and will be based upon a recommendation of SBRC to allow for a fair and orderly termination of certification activities.
+When a specialty board has its recognition withdrawn for cause, the date of withdrawal will be determined by the CPME but will not exceed one (1) year.
+The decision to withdraw recognition will be based upon the recommendation of the SBRC to allow for a fair and orderly termination of certification activities.
 If the specialty board chooses to continue its certification activities, it must advertise that the board and its activities are no longer recognized by the CPME.